Warhammer Fantasy (setting): Dwarfs

+Lizardmen

 In the jungles of the Lustria continent (Central and South America) are the Lizardmen who were created by the Old Ones to aid in their great works.
-The Slann, who act as leaders and priests, now lead the Lizardmen blindly, via ancient prophesies containing almost incomprehensible instructions left by the Old Ones.
+The Slann, who act as leaders and priests, now lead the Lizardmen blindly, via ancient prophecies containing almost incomprehensible instructions left by the Old Ones.
+They rise from spawning pools, each of the subspecies made to perform certain tasks.
+The Skins are craftsmen, spellcasters, or scouts.
+The Saurus are the warriors, and Kroxigors serve as builders as well as heavy troops.
 The culture and aesthetic of the Lizardmen are heavily inspired by those of the Aztec and Mayan cultures.